110y/bootes/README.md

 # Bootes

-Minimalistic control plane for `Kubernetes` backed `Envoy` data planes.
+Minimalistic XDS Control-Plane Kubernetes Controller for Envoy.

 ## Overview

+Minimalistic XDS Control-Plane Kubernetes Controller for Envoy.
-Bootes is implemented as a Kubernetes Controller and you can use any Envoy configurations via Custom Resources like below:
+You can distribute any Envoy configurations via Kubernetes Custom Resources like below:

 ```yaml
 ---